 9/ Friday

-Poetry Discussion 7 PM.
+• Poetry Discussion 7:30 PM.
 Our poetry group is using Zoom for meetings.
-Interested persons who are not currently members of the poetry group can contact Joe D. , and he will email the poems to be discussed or you can view them by tapping/clicking here.
+Please send a poem or two to Joe D. by Friday, August 9th.
+Interested persons who are not currently members of the poetry group can contact Joe D. , and he will email the poems to be discussed.
+Contact Bill K. for the Zoom links or any help you might need.
 Do NOT RSVP via Meetup.
 This event is usually held on the evening of the second Friday of the month.

 Virtual Event!!